Two different Switch models, but which one is better?

 This hybrid console can be played traditionally on your TV or can be taken anywhere and played in handheld mode.
 The innovative controllers make it easy to jump into multiplayer games no matter where you are.
-It's not nearly as powerful as other consoles out there, but there is a massive library of popular games out there to enjoy.
+It's not nearly as powerful as other consoles out there, but there is a massive library of popular games to enjoy solo or with friends.

 Pros